Toastdeib/ppl-webapp-api/README.md

 # Overview

 This project is an API built to support the [PPL Webapp](https://github.com/lunemily/ppl-in-person) frontend.
-It's set up to present its public-facing API through Express and be driven off of a MySQL database, the expected schema of which can be found in a comment near the top of the [db.js](db.js) module.
+It's set up to present its public-facing API through Express and be driven off of a MySQL database, the expected schema of which can be found in a comment near the top of the [db/core.js](core.js) database module.
 In order to set up a new instance, you need to:

 1. Clone the project and install all the dependencies with npm.
 2. Make a copy of the [config.js.example](config.js.example) simply named config.js.